 - Use advanced security groups to manage ENIs

-- When you create the security group by using the ECS console, a security group rule is automatically added to allow all outbound traffic.
+- When you create the security group by using the ECS console, a security group rule is added to allow all outbound traffic.
 We recommend that you keep the default setting to avoid network connectivity issues.

-- When you create the security group by calling the API operation, no security group rules are added.
+- When you create the security group by calling an API operation, no security group rules are added.
 All outbound traffic is denied by default.
 We recommend that you manually add security group rules.